domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 The owl of Minerva spreads its wings only with the falling of the dusk. --Georg Wilhelm Friedrich Hegel, Philosopher (Paraphrased: The owl takes wing at dusk.)

 The Truth is out there. --Tagline of the TV show, "The X-Files"

+"...where they burn [/ban] books, they will ultimately burn [/ban] people also." --Heinrich Heine, German poet, in his play "Almansor" (1821)